-Culture defines mood and enthusiasm within an organization, which has a direct impact on overall engagement of employees and its customers.
+Culture defines mood and enthusiasm within an organization, which has a direct impact on the overall engagement of employees and its customers.

 Culture cascades an onus of that apt culture creation.
 And propagation rests with leaders driving the organization.

-If we look at a two dimensional approach factoring in culture and engagement, one can come up with possible four scenarios as illustrated below:
+If we look at a two-dimensional approach factoring in culture and engagement, one can come up with four possible scenarios as illustrated below:

 Scenario 1 – Discouraging Culture and Low Engagement

-Companies crunching great numbers but failing in coherent culture and higher engagement have moved in to Doom’s Day syndrome before being marginalized by the marketplace.
+Companies crunching great numbers but failing in coherent culture and higher engagement have moved into Doom’s Day syndrome before being marginalized by the marketplace.

 Scenario 2 – Discouraging Culture and High Engagement